nhn/tui.chart/apps/chart/README.md

 import { LineChart } from '@toast-ui/chart';
 ```

 [In Webpack 4, when importing package modules, the parts that are defined in the module field have higher priority than the parts defined in the main field](https://webpack.js.org/configuration/resolve/#resolvemainfields).
-To use the Webpack 4 with the require syntax to import `@toast-ui/chart`, the ESM file defined in the will be loaded, and the file will be transpiled to be compatible with the require syntax.
+To use the Webpack 4 with the `require` syntax to import `@toast-ui/chart`, the ESM file defined in the `module` field will be loaded, and the file will be transpiled to be compatible with the `require` syntax.
 In order to use the **bundle file for UMD**, the user must personally load and use the `@toast-ui/chart/dist/toastui-chart.js` or `@toast-ui/chart/dist/toastui-chart.min.js`.

 ```js
 const Chart = require('@toast-ui/chart/dist/toastui-chart.min.js'); // loading the bundle file for UMD